 In connection with the 2012 Revenue Bond issuance, on January 24, 2012, the Authority's Board of Directors authorized the execution of an amended and restated MAT, dated as of February 15, 2012, by and between the Authority and the MAT Trustee.
-The MAT, as amended and restated, changed from a net revenue pledge to a gross revenue pledge securing the repayment of the Authority's Senior, Senior Subordinated, and Subordinated debt, incurred by the Authority under the terms thereof, and changed the rate covenant requirements as explained in the Financial Covenant Note.
+The MAT, as amended and restated, changed from a net revenue pledge to a gross revenue pledge securing the repayment of the Authority's Senior, Senior Subordinated, and Subordinated debt, incurred by the Authority under the terms thereof, and changed the rate covenant requirements as explained in Note 16.

 The 2012 Revenue Bonds were issued as Senior Debt, pursuant to the terms of the MAT.
-As of June 30, 2020 and 2019, the outstanding balance for 2012 Series A and B was \$1,888.9 million and \$1,927.2 million, respectively.
+As of June 30, 2021 and 2020, the outstanding balance for the 2012 Revenue Bonds was \$1,848.6 million and \$1,888.9 million, respectively.

-The 2012 Revenue Bonds were fully refunded in December 2021 and June 2022 as explained in Note 21.
+The 2012 Revenue Bonds were refunded in full in December 2021 and June 2022 as explained in Note 21.